Pritchard, British Columbia: Pemberton Range

 On the benches north of his farm, Arthur Pemberton ranged his cattle.
 Soon the name changed from Hog Range to Pemberton Range.
 His 3000 acre property stretched eastward to Hoffman's Bluff.

 In 1909, B.C.
 Orchards purchased about 2000 acre of the holding on the understanding that J.H.
 Kilmer would in turn acquire the property.
 When Kilmer was unable to meet the second installment in June 1910, B.C.
 Orchards sold the property to Messrs.
 Ross and Shaw after the notice of cancellation expired.
 The forfeiture was overturned by the lower court, but the British Columbia Court of Appeal reversed that decision.
 In 1913, the Privy Council upheld the lower court decision.
 The lack of water rights dashed the plan to subdivide the land into orchards.

 A school existed 1913–1965.
 After burning down in 1929, the school was rebuilt with more windows.

 Also acknowledging the name are Pemberton Hill, Pemberton Creek, Pemberton Lake, and Pemberton Gulch.
 An irrigation ditch from the lake brought water to the Pemberton farm.

 In 1966, electricity transmission extended into the area.

 Railway

 In August 1885, the eastward advance of the CP rail head passed through the locality, regular service having started as far east as Kamloops the previous month.

 In 1911, the 13.37 × 4.72 m train station building was erected.

-In 1912, a derailed car structurally weakened the track through the community, before rerailing at the switch.
-On being flagged down by a passerby, the following passenger train proceeded slowly over the damaged section.

-In 1913, double-tracking was extended eastward to Pritchard, not continuing for a number of years.

-In 1921, the station was moved westward closer to the railway crossing.

-In 1923, a passenger train fatally struck the section foreman walking the track.

 In the 1940s, stockyards were erected at the western end of the siding.

-In 1951, 21 horses died while being shipped in a sealed boxcar to Kamloops.

-In 1958, one man died and two were seriously injured when a train dragged their vehicle from the railway crossing to the switch.